mojitoinc/mojito-mixers/README.md

 <br />

+DONE:
 - Back to Marketplace button should also have href.
+- Use cookie path for 3DS and Plaid.
+- Persist cookie with paymentID in the key.
+- Use CheckoutOverlay in success page and load orgID, checkoutItems... from cookie.

+DOING:

+- Implement validation redirects for SuccessOverlay and ErrorOverlay in CheckoutOverlay.

+- Review usages of receivedRedirectUri.
+ErrorOverlay should just redirect to item page or / without params.
+- Review clearing of error param and useOpenCloseCheckoutModal().
+- Do not pass error param.
+Just redirect to the billing view.

 - Remove CheckoutProvider!

-- Use CheckoutOverlay in success page + Load data from cookie or redirect (or show error there).
-Need to pass params.
-- Use cookie path for 3DS.
+TODO:
 - Add 5 seconds wait logic there.
 - Delete SuccessOverlay (only need StaticSuccessOverlay).
-- Persist cookie with paymentID in the key.

-- Chip variants in Mint.
 - Document queries (origin-overwrite) and flow.
+- Why closing the modal shows loader.
+- Chip variants in Mint (new PR).

 <h1 align="center">🍸 Mojito Mixers</h1>